SebaVillegas/pyton-and-computervision/Practicas de Python/CodeWars/Directions Reduction/README.md

     *The Rust version takes a slice of enum Direction {North, East, West, South}.

 See more examples in "Sample Tests:"
-Notes
+Notes:

-    *Not all paths can be made simpler.
+    * Not all paths can be made simpler.
 The path ["NORTH", "WEST", "SOUTH", "EAST"] is not reducible.
 "NORTH" and "WEST", "WEST" and "SOUTH", "SOUTH" and "EAST" are not directly opposite of each other and can't become such.
 Hence the result path is itself : ["NORTH", "WEST", "SOUTH", "EAST"].
-    *if you want to translate, please ask before translating.
+    * if you want to translate, please ask before translating.